 Ace may hate Tom Brady and the Patriots, so who would be his vote for the greatest quarterback to ever play the game?
 According to Ace, that'd be San Fransisco 49ers legend Joe Montana.

-You heard it here first.
-Patriots lose.
-Todd Gurley rushes for two scores.
-Tom Brady is proven to be a cheater.
-If anyone needs me, I’ll be rooting for Ace Davis to go full Albert Einstein and win the Kentucky State Science Fair with a remarkable scientific discovery that could change everyone’s lives forever.
+Ace Davis went full Albert Einstein and was entered in the Kentucky State Science Fair with a remarkable scientific discovery that could change everyone's lives forever.